andlehma/andrew-lehman-ei-assessment-api/readme.md

 ## Transactions
 A real app like this would have a database table of transactions, but I have decided that such a table is out of scope for this project.

+## Integration Test Data
+Currently, the data in the integration tests just lives in a SQL file.
+I would prefer to populate the test db with generated data using a framework like faker.js